ietf-wg-aipref/wg-materials/ietf123/minutes.md

 Some issues have been filled against the Draft

-People are comming from multiple verticals: content holders, AI builders, etc.
+People are coming from multiple verticals: content holders, AI builders, etc.

 Try to do something that works for everybody, not looking for something perfect but good enough to be shipped quickly